gatling/frontline-doc/content/reference/current/plugins/bamboo/index.md

 `**/gatlingFrontLineJunitResults/*.xml`

 {{< alert danger >}}
-Be sure to place this task always after the `GatlingFrontLine` task, or it won't read the results of the new run.
+Be sure to place this task always after the __Gatling Enterprise__ task, or it won't read the results of the new run.
 {{< /alert >}}

 {{< alert danger >}}